opendatamesh-initiative/odm-cli/README.md

 - **cli.configuration**: Internal CLI settings that define default parameter values.
     - **templatesFolder**: the (default) directory where templates for Data Product Descriptor elements are stored.
     - **saveFormat**: the (default) format in which the data product descriptor is saved
+    - **interactive**:  the (default) behavior of the CLI.
+When set to `false`, the CLI will not prompt the user for required options and will fail if they are not provided.
 - **cli.systems**:
     - **name**: the configuration name, used for retrieval.
     - **endpoint**: the connection url of the remote system.